princomp/princomp.github.io/source/docs/about/dev_guide.md

 path | description
 --- | ---
-`.github` | github templates and configuration for github actions `misc` | resources that needs to be either integrated into the source, or discarded `source`| source for the material
+`.github/` | github templates and configuration for github actions `misc/` | resources that needs to be either integrated into the source, or discarded `source/`| source for the material
 `licence.md` | license file
 `readme.md` | presentation of the repository.